Prabhakar-MishraCS/Prabhakar-MishraCS/README.md

 - 🌱 I create free educational content about Python, AWS and general Computer Science related stuff.

-- 👀 I’m interested in coding and development related stuff.
+- 👀 I’m interested in Coding, Development, Autoation, SDET, Data Engineering and QA related stuff (a.k.a Everything *_*).

-- 🌱 I’m currently learning different AWS resources, and trying hands on automation related stuff too

-- :telephone_receiver: If you want to connet with more Python and ML enthusiasts, please share your github links in the comments section of my video.

 - :iphone: For most tutorials the corresponding code is here on [GitHub](https://github.com/Prabhakar-MishraCS?tab=repositories)

 -  💞️ I’m looking to collaborate with other content creators.
 Feel free to reach out to me.
 Leave rest upto me.

+- - :telephone_receiver: If you want to connet with more Python and ML enthusiasts, please share your github links in the comments section of my video.

 If you enjoy my content, I would be very happy if you [subscribe](https://www.youtube.com/channel/UCbXgNpp0jedKWcQiULLbDTA?sub_confirmation=1) to my channel 😊